 How it tastes: rich, nutty and bold

-Bean type: whole bean, French press, pourover, drip, mocha pot, medium espresso, fine espresso and very fine espresso
+Bean type: whole bean, French press, pourover, drip, moka pot, medium espresso, fine espresso and very fine espresso

 I tried Fabula Coffee Dark Roast (best flavor!)